DevNullProd/vue-nyan-cat/README.md

 # vue-nyan-cat

 The Nyan Cat... for Vue!
+An example VueJS plugin used to demonstrate componentization and provide an easy starting point for future projects.

 ![Nyan Cat](https://raw.githubusercontent.com/DevNullProd/vue-nyan-cat/master/src/assets/nyan-cat.gif "i can haz cheezeburger?!")